Mugging around, hanging on, and letting go

 The mugs have been a weird case because they’re hanging on the wall in the kitchen.
 I see them all the time.
 Unlike the boxes in closets or cupboards, I don’t ever forget they exist.

 The most ridiculous part is, that most of the mugs hang up there on the wall and never get used.
 It’s sort of embarrassing if we have company over, and we have tea and/or coffee on offer, and somebody picks a funnyy mug off the way before I can get them one, because most likely which ever one they pick is going to be really dusty.
 So much so that they need more just a quick rinse to clean out.
-Part of that is because there were forty mugs hanging from the wall one only two people living here.
+Part of that is because there were forty mugs hanging from the wall with only two people living here.
 But another part is that bit I mentioned at the beginning about me being an I-need-my-favorite-mug kind of guy.
-I almost always drink coffee from this very over-sized purple mug of which I have written before.
+I almost always drink coffee from this one very over-sized purple mug of which I have written before.
 And I almost always drink tea from my “Queen of Everything” mug.
 I rinse and re-use those mugs day after day.
 And when, for whatever reason, I use a different mug, there is a fairly limited number of the mugs among the forty that are my go-to next favorites.

-Which makes hanging onto all of the others even more ridiculous,—right?
+Which makes hanging onto all of the others even more ridiculous—right?
 There are, for instance, two Christmas themed mugs, one that Ray gave me, and one that someone else gave Ray, that are among those I’ve hung onto forever.
 Most years I make a point of getting down each of them around Christmas and using them at least once.
 One of them has and odd-shaped handle with a jingle bell built in that is a bit awkward to hold onto, and isn’t as festive to use because it’s hard to make the bell jingle.
 But it’s the mug that Ray gave me for, I think it was, our second Christmas living together, so the thought of parting with it is painful.
 The other one has a much narrower base than its mouth, and therefore is prone to being knocked over, but Ray adored it, so… Another odd one is a Valentine’s Day themed mug that Ray gave me on our very first Valentine’s Day together.
 It’s handle is heart-shaped, and very awkward to use.
 I haven’t used in it many years, with the excuse being that it is literally almost impossible to get off the rack because of how tight a fit the weird handle it.
 But I also wouldn’t part with it because, you know, first Valentine’s Day, right?

 With the upcoming move, and the fact that I’ve lived in this place for more than 21 years (whereas Michael has lived here with me for 18½) we have a whole love of stuff that either needs to be packed and moved, or hauled away.
 Among the things I went through this weekend was the mugs.
 Among the large load that filled the back of the Subaru which I took to Value Village on Sunday was a very heavy box with at least 38 mugs and tea cups in it, plus three no longer needed racks.
 This left ten mugs hanging on the wall, plus my two favorites that never get hung up on the wall.